MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 #### Q5 How do I know if I have the latest version of the template?

-Starting with version 2 and later versions of the template, you can find the version number at the end of the Business continuity dashboard title in the lower left of the dashboard’s [Settings](#dashboard-settings) page.
+Starting with version 2 and later versions of a template, you can find the version number at the end of the title in the lower left of the dashboard’s Settings page.

 #### Q6 How can I extend the dates of the query data used in the dashboard?

-If you have been using the dashboard since April or May, you are probably using query data for the last six months.
+If you have been using a dashboard for a few months now, you are probably using query data for the last six months.
 You need to run new queries that include the last one year.
-See [Template update](#template-update) for details.
+For the Business continuity dashboard, see [Template update](../tutorials/power-bi-bc.md#template-update) for details.

 #### Q7 How do I set up and run a Workplace Analytics query?